 While it might seem that cutting out snacks might be a good way to lose weight, eliminating them can mean you're overly hungry for your next meal (which usually leads to overindulgence).
 There is a healthy way to snack, which means choosing healthy options and forgoing late-night snacks, according to the Mayo Clinic.

 I like a 200-calorie snack, which will fill me up, but not so much that it will tire me out (I'm usually looking for energy from my snacks, not a slump).
-Generally I like to make my snacks a mix of protein and whole grains or protein and fruit or veggies, and most of all I — like a kid — like a snack to be fun to eat and enjoyable.
+Generally I like to make my snacks a mix of protein and whole grains or protein and fruit or veggies, and most of all I like a snack to be fun to eat and enjoyable.

-, and there aren't many people who find them unappealing.
+Berries: Blackberries, blueberries, strawberries and raspberries are low-calorie, high-flavor snack packed with antioxidants, and there aren't many people who find them unappealing.
 I eat a small bowl of these mixed fruits one berry at a time, to both enjoy each one (no two blueberries taste exactly alike) and slow down the snacking.
 Berries keep well in the fridge for almost a week, and frozen berries are almost as tasty as fresh (and are a great cool-down snack after a workout).
 Berries, especially wild ones (keep an eye out for these at the farmers market in a couple of months), are so healthy that the father of organic farming, J.I.
-Rodale, named them to his top 11 healthiest foods
+Rodale, named them to his top 11 healthiest foods.